01mf02/jq-lang-spec/spec.typ

 (or rather $stream(v_i)$ if $f$ returns streams) if $v_i$ is an exception and for all $j < i$, $v_j$ is a value.
-For example, in @arithmetic, we will define $l + r$ for values $l$ and $r$, but by our convention, we extend the domain of addition to value results such that if $l$ is an exception, then $l + r$ returns just $l$, and if $l$ is a value, but $r$ is an exception, then $l + r$ returns just $r$.
+For example, in @arithmetic, we will define $l + r$ for values $l$ and $r$, and by our convention, we extend the domain of addition to value results such that if $l$ is an exception, then $l + r$ returns just $l$, and if $l$ is a value, but $r$ is an exception, then $l + r$ returns just $r$.